-Miguel Benedetto Alexanderson, General Director of the National Association of the Chemical Industry (ANIQ - Asociación Nacional de la Industria Química).
+Miguel Benedetto Alexanderson, General Director of the National Association of the Chemical Industry (ANIQ -Asociación Nacional de la Industria Química).

-Stefan Lepecki, CEO, Braskem Idesa, and director, APLA.
+Stefan Lepecki, CEO, Braskem Idesa.

-José Luis Uriegas, CEO of Grupo Idesa, joint venture partner of Braskem in the Etileno XXI plant in Coatzacoalcos, and and former president of APLA, defended the need for both public and private participation to promote industrial development: "The López Obrador administration has announced that they are going to give strong resources to Pemex.
+José Luis Uriegas, CEO of Grupo Idesa, joint venture partner of Braskem in the Etileno XXI plant in Coatzacoalcos, defended the need for both public and private participation to promote industrial development: "The López Obrador administration has announced that they are going to give strong resources to Pemex.
 Independently of the energy reform, which will take a few years, it is very important that Pemex receives strong support also on the petrochemical front."